marciotenorio/knowledge/frameworks/angular/angular.md

 It's only possible to use ``[(ngModel)]="name"`` if the ``import {FormsModule} from '@angular/forms'`` dependency are imported in ``app.module.ts`` like [here](first-app/src/app/app.module.ts).

 ## Components
-- New components are created inside the ``app`` folder by the CLI and you can specify the module if there is more than one using ``-m module-name``.
+- New components are created inside the ``app`` folder by the CLI and you can specify the module if there is more than one using ``-m module-name``, use ``--path start-by-root/src/etc`` to specific path.
 Example:
   > ``ng generate component name-component``

   > ``ng g c name-component``